 Note: Ensure that the seat and seatback are latched securely in position.
 Keep floor area free of objects that would prevent proper seat engagement.

-WARNING: Do not adjust or release the seat floor latch while vehicle is in motion.
+Do not adjust or release the seat floor latch while vehicle is in motion.
 Do not operate the vehicle with seats in tumbled position.

-Always latch the vehicle seat to the floor, whether the seat is occupied or empty.
-If not latched or if the seat is tumbled, the seat may cause injury during a sudden stop.
+WARNING: Always latch the vehicle seat to the floor, whether the seat is occupied or empty.
+If not latched, the seat may cause injury during a sudden stop.

-Second row heated seats (if equipped)
+Rear heated seats (if equipped)